5 Signs Your Hard Drive Is Failing (And What to Do)

 5. S.M.A.R.T.
 Data

 There are tools that aim to predict hard drive failure by reading the S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) data that is recorded by the operating system.
 Unfortunately, like most other methods listed above, S.M.A.R.T. is notoriously unreliable in predicting hard drive failure and the catastrophe will often happen before the warning of S.M.A.R.T. kicks in.
-If you have a working hard drive, however, and would like to have a look at its S.M.A.R.T. data, check out this article - 4 Tools To Predict and Prevent Hard Drive Failure
+If you have a working hard drive, however, and would like to have a look at its S.M.A.R.T. data, check out our article on tools to predict and prevent hard drive failure.

 I Think My Hard Drive Is Failing, What Shall I Do?